nicobarak/Recomood/README.md

 The website uses Bootstrap in the index, for the cards layout.
 To the date of release, the site has 9 moods available, being "Classic", "Laughable", "Emotional", "Family", "Fun", "New", "Scary", "Social", and "Unknown".

 In app.py, the program uses SQLite queries to get and interact with the database, getting a random movie for each mood.
-It returns a movie dictionary, putting the responsibility to the html to show de values of each key.
-The python code DOES NOT give you, for example, the title of the movie, but it gives you the full list of dictionaries for you to access it as movie['title'].
-This gives the site more potential to maybe have more information built in the view without needing to change a lot of the code.

 Every single recomendation was personally written and curated, so you'll get not only great recommendations and movies to watch, but also a sense of taste by the creator of the site, having a more human and personal approach.
 It really is a curated list!

 For the translation of the site, the Index page is presented in english, but you have a button that will deliver you to the spanish version of the site.
 If you are in the spanish version, every mood that you select will deliver you to a spanish version of the View page, having everything translated and with huge care.

-In poster_downloader.py, there is an adaptation from my personal final project from CS50P.
-There is some funcionality not used and wasted because of it.
-The only function thw website uses is get_movie_obj(movie_name, year) which return a movie object from TMDB, being a list of dictionaries.

-### Thanks for reading!
+Thanks for reading!